SpaceX says it has a customer for its flight around the moon

 SpaceX’s moon mission is back on.

-The company announced on Thursday that it had signed the world’s first private passenger to take a trip around the moon, indicating that the company’s delayed plans were back on track.
+The company announced on Thursday that it had signed a private passenger to take a trip around the moon, indicating that the company’s delayed plans were back on track.

 The company said it would reveal the identity of the passenger at an event on Monday.